lunelson/sass-m/README.md

 !['sass m'](sass-m.png)

-**Sass-M** is a media-query breakpoint management and media-scoped variable management system coupled to layout classes and mixins.
+**Sass-M** is a media-breakpoint management and -variable-scope management system coupled to layout mixins.
+Work-in-progress.

 ### Installation